|

 map ^[D h

-I'm assuming you're on an XL system.
-Just call the COMMAND Intrinsic and pass it the MPE command PAUSE.
+CLI'm assuming you're on an XL system.
+Just call the COMMAND Intrinsic and pass it the MPE

 WORKING-STORAGE SECTION.